darrellroot/PackageEtherCapture/README.md

 If you already installed Wireshark on your system, the installation process may have already created an "access_bpf" group, granted it rw access to /dev/bpf*, and added you to that group.
 If that is already done, no further change is necessary.

 ### Access to /dev/bpf* is not available on iOS.
-So capturing packets from the wire is only supported for MacOS.
+Capturing packets from the wire is only supported for MacOS.

 ### Access to /dev/bpf* is not possible for sandboxed apps.
-So capturing packets in an app in the MacOS App store is not possible.
+Capturing packets in an app in the MacOS App store is not possible.

+### Using PackageEtherCapture to create Frame data structures from data obtained by other means (such as from a .pcap or .pcapng import) does not require priviledged access and is possible within an iOS or sandboxed app.

 ## Dependencies